 Certificate revocation list (CRL) checking is enabled by default in IIS, so if you are using a CRL with your PKI deployment, there is nothing additional to configure on most Configuration Manager site systems that run IIS.
 The exception is for software updates, which requires a manual step to enable CRL checking to verify the signatures on software update files.

 CRL checking is enabled by default for client computers when they use HTTPS client connections.
 CRL checking is not enabled by default when you run the Out of Band Management console to connect to AMT-based computer, and you can enable this option.
-You cannot disable CRL checking for clients on Mac computers in Configuration Manager SP1.
+You cannot disable CRL checking for clients on Mac computers in Configuration Manager SP1 or later.